Rita Barhouche

 What company does Rita Barhouche work for?

-What is Rita Barhouche's role at the current company?
+What is Rita Barhouche's role at Notre Dame Rocketry Team?

 What schools did Rita Barhouche attend?

-Not the Rita Barhouche you were looking for?
+Check these profiles if this is not the Rita Barhouche you were looking for.